chombo-discharge/chombo-discharge/doc/sphinx/source/Obtaining.rst

    git clone ssh://git@git.code.sintef.no/~robertm/plasmac

-You will also need a version of Chombo, but we do not distribute this.
+You will also need a version of Chombo, but we do not distribute this externally.
 Please :ref:`Chap:contact`.